This web page conforms to level A of the W3C's "Web Content Accessibility Guidelines 1.0" available at http://www.w3.org/TR/WCAG10/.

 5823 Memorial Drive

 Stone Mountain, GA 30083

-The Department of Safe Schools and Student Relations provides support to each school and center in the DeKalb County School District by interpreting and implementing the rules and regulations regarding student conduct.
-This Department also facilitates Safe School Audits, Safe School Plans, the Bullying Awareness Campaign and Prevention/Intervention Activities.
+The Department of Student Relations provides support to each school and center in the DeKalb County School District by interpreting and implementing the rules and regulations regarding student conduct.
+This Department also facilitates Positive Behavioral Interventions and Supports (PBIS), the Bullying Awareness Campaign and Prevention/Intervention Activities.

 The following programs, procedures, and activities are implemented and administered by Student Relations.

 District due process hearings are conducted by a Due Process Facilitator who hears evidence concerning charges of student misconduct, which, if proven, may require punishment greater than a ten school-day suspension.
 The Due Process Facilitators are appointed by the Superintendent and have no prior knowledge of the charges.
 If a hearing is to be held, the student and parent or guardian will be provided verbal and written notice of the date/time of the hearing, charges and a list of possible witnesses.

 District due process hearings are confidential and not open to the public.
 The student and his/her parent or guardian and their witnesses may attend the hearing, but other relatives or friends of the student will not be allowed to attend.
 The proceedings are recorded electronically.
 The School District may summon witnesses to testify on its behalf at the hearing.
 The student and parent or guardian may also bring witnesses to the hearing.
 If the student or parent/guardian wants School District personnel or other students to testify at the hearing, they should contact school administration, which will arrange the issuance of summonses for these persons.
 Witnesses testifying in a District due process hearing will not be allowed to have an attorney present at the hearing unless that witness is or may be charged in the incident.